 5. Keep Down Compost Smell

-6. Help With Soil Acidity
+6. Help with Soil Acidity

-In other words, plants that benefit from baking soda are those that grow well in alkaline soil.
-All you need is 1 tablespoon per gallon of water.
+You need only one tablespoon per gallon of water.
 Mix it up and pour it around the plant’s base.

-7. Clean Bird Bath
+7. Clean Birdbath

 Sprinkle some baking soda in it and scrub away.
-This will help break down grime and clean away mold.
+This remedy will help break down grime and clean away mold.

 8. Encourage Plant Bloom